Thursday, November 15, 2018

 Theme: "Care for Creation"

-This event is free and open to all, there is no registration
+Free and open to all, no registration required

 Leading up to the 2019 Rothko Chapel Symposium on Climate Change, the 34th Annual Houston Interfaith Thanksgiving Service focused on the environment.
 Leaders and members of nine different faith communities across the city came together to share prayers, readings, chants and reflections on the theme of “care for creation.”
 This year's service included Baha'i, Buddhist, Christian, Hindu, Jain, Jewish, Muslim, Sikh, and Zoroastrian traditions.

 The service started 34 years ago in response to the bombing of a storefront mosque.
 After helping to raise money to support the mosque's repairs, the Annual Thanksgiving Service co-founders George Atkinson and Garland Pohl wanted to find a way for different faith organizations to come together, as thanksgiving is a common value shared by all the major world religions.
 Initially, participants represented Judaism, Islam and Christianity, but within three years, Buddhists, Sikhs, Zoroastrians, Baha’i, Hindus and Jains joined the service.
 The creation of the event is a milestone in the development of interfaith dialogue in Houston.

 Nazli Masrour and Shahpour Masrour, Baha’i Faith

 Venerable Rong Tong and Charlene Chuang, Texas Buddhist Association

 Rev. William Lucas and Rev. Carol Bruse, West University United Methodist Church (Christian)

 Acharyaa (Dr.) Kavita Vachaknavee and Dr. Harish Chandra, Arya Samaj Greater Houston (Hindu)